stonepros/stone/doc/rados/api/python.rst

 Input/Output Context
 --------------------

-Reading from and writing to the Ceph Storage Cluster requires an input/output context (ioctx).
+Reading from and writing to the Stone Storage Cluster requires an input/output context (ioctx).
 You can create an ioctx with the ``open_ioctx()`` or ``open_ioctx2()`` method of the ``Rados`` class.
 The ``ioctx_name`` parameter is the name of the  pool and ``pool_id`` is the ID of the pool you wish to use.